passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
+To ensure a smooth and consistent build process, we customised our Yocto local.conf file.
+We optimised build performance using parallelism settings—BB_NUMBER_THREADS and PARALLEL_MAKE—to speed up task execution.
+Since we’re targeting STM32MP25-based platforms, we accepted the STMicroelectronics EULA, which is required to enable access to ST-specific layers and binaries.
+For localisation, we enabled UTF-8 locales and specified language support.
+We selected the Debian package format (package_deb) because we are comfortable with it on embedded platforms.
+To support reproducible builds, we configured deterministic root filesystem timestamps, which ensure that builds are identical every time, regardless of when they're run.
-To ensure a smooth and consistent build process, we customised our Yocto local.conf.
-We optimised build performance with parallelism settings (BB_NUMBER_THREADS and PARALLEL_MAKE), and enabled STMicroelectronics-specific licensing by accepting the EULA required for STM32MP25-based platforms.
-For localisation, we specified UTF-8 locales and language support.
-We chose the Debian package format (package_deb) for improved integration with Flutter and system updates, and enabled reproducible builds by controlling root file system timestamps.
-The configuration also supports extensible SDK generation and sets up the PR server to prevent version rollback issues in packaged recipes.
-Finally, we extended the image with key components for our Flutter-based UI, including the Flutter engine, Wayland client, and our custom application demos, ensuring that everything needed for development and deployment is included out of the box.
+The configuration also enables extensible SDK generation, which simplifies application development and sets up the PR server to avoid version rollback issues when packaging recipes.
+Finally, we extended the image with all the key components for our Flutter-based UI—including the Flutter engine, Wayland client, connman manager, and our custom demo applications—ensuring that the development environment is ready out of the box.
 -->

 ---